-Bambarra Beach is a beautiful and long coast that found on the central north coast of Middle Caicos.
-This beach is on an extensive and shallow bay, so the water here is calm, clear, and a little warmer than surrounding coasts.
+Bambarra Beach is a beautiful and long coast found on the central north coast of Middle Caicos.
+This beach is on an extensive and shallow bay, so the water here is calm, clear, and a little warmer than on the surrounding coasts.

-Visitors to Bambarra Beach may feel tempted to walk out through the shallow water to Pelican Cay, but be aware that it’s almost half a mile (.8 km) off the coast.
-It’s definitely possible to wade out, yet it’ll likely take longer than expected.
+Visitors to Bambarra Beach may feel tempted to walk out through the water to Pelican Cay, but be aware that it’s almost half a mile (0.8 km) off the coast and water depth increases further out.
+Don’t attempt to wade or swim to the cay.

 Valentine’s Day Cup Model Sailboat Race

-Once on the beach access road, continue for .75 miles (1.2km) to the ocean.
+Once on the beach access road, continue for 0.75 miles (1.2 km) to the ocean.
 Check the map below.
 The parking area with the tiki huts at Bambarra Landing is the main access to this beach.